-Phase I (and Phase II at a later date) is being processed under Type III Site Design Review criteria because it does not meet the explicit clear and objective criteria of Section 14.22.200 C. However, per the same section the applicant may ask to deviate from the standards via a Type III Site Design Review, hence this application.
+The Phase II proposal is being processed under Type III Site Design Review criteria because it does not meet the explicit clear and objective criteria of Section 14.22.200 C. However, per the same section the applicant may ask to deviate from the standards via a Type III Site Design Review, hence this application.